Cotswolds & Oxford

 D2 Saturday, 16 May

-We start our day in Burford, one of the Cotswolds principal market towns and one of its finest, before a morning visit to Kelmscott Manor, the one-time Cotswold retreat of William Morris – quite possibly the 19th-century's most celebrated designer and a key figure in the Arts & Crafts Movement – and of his friend and colleague Dante Gabriel Rossetti, the Pre-Raphaelite artist.
+We start our day in Burford, one of the Cotswold’s principal market towns and one of its finest, before a morning visit to Kelmscott Manor, the one-time Cotswold retreat of William Morris, quite possibly the 19th-century's most celebrated designer and a key figure in the Arts & Crafts Movement.

 Today's driving is about 60 miles/100 km